AlyssaPacheco2721/Westport_River_Watershed_Dashboard/README.md

 ## Technical Workflow

-### 1. Watershed Boundary & Data Integration
+### 1. Watershed Boundary & Cross-Jurisdictional Data Integration

-Environmental data for the watershed were distributed across separate Massachusetts and Rhode Island datasets.
+A HUC12 watershed boundary from the National Watershed Boundary Dataset (WBD) was used to define the Westport River Watershed study area spanning Massachusetts and Rhode Island.

-A unified study boundary was created by integrating appropriate **MassGIS and RIGIS watershed data**, allowing subsequent analyses to represent the complete study area rather than only the Massachusetts portion.
+While the watershed boundary provided a unified hydrologic study area, many environmental datasets were maintained separately by Massachusetts and Rhode Island agencies.
+Subsequent analyses therefore required identifying comparable datasets across jurisdictions and integrating them to represent conditions across the complete watershed.

-Working across jurisdictions required identifying comparable datasets, cleaning and preparing spatial data, managing coordinate systems, and integrating layers into a common GIS environment.
+This process involved cleaning and preparing spatial data, managing coordinate systems, reconciling state-specific datasets, and integrating layers within a common GIS environment for watershed-scale analysis.

 ### 2. Land-Use Analysis